 At the very top of the private aviation spectrum, you'll find ultra-long-range jets.
 These aircraft represent the pinnacle of private air travel, designed for maximum global reach and unparalleled comfort.
 If you're considering a new model, prices typically start in the $20 million to $30 million range but can go significantly higher.
 Even in the pre-owned market, these sophisticated jets often command prices upwards of $20 million.
 To give you an idea of the upper limits, some highly customized ultra-long-range jets, similar in scale to those used for government purposes, can cost as much as $660 million.
 These jets are perfect for those who need to travel internationally without frequent refueling, sometimes found as empty leg opportunities for savvy travelers.

-How to Approach the Private Jet Sales Process
+Your Guide to the Private Jet Sales Process

 Buying a private jet is a significant decision, and having a clear roadmap can make the entire journey smoother and more successful.
 Think of this as your personal guide to navigating the purchase, ensuring you feel confident and informed every step of the way.
 From initial considerations to the final handshake, a structured approach is key.